PlayFab Consumption: Best Practices

 For both event types, larger payloads of data increase the total amount of meter usage.
 You can reduce that overall usage by making sure you're only sending the data you need.
 A rough guide is that any given event increments the meter in question by 1 for every 1 KB of data in the event body.

 To choose which event path best suits your usage, you should have a clear plan for how you intend to use each custom event that you generate.
 Events that are only needed for offline evaluation of the title should go the Telemetry route.
-This can help to significantly reduce cost, as the overage charge on Telemetry events are less than half that of PlayStream.
+This can help to significantly reduce cost, as the overage charges on Telemetry events are less than half that of PlayStream.

 If you're using one of the pre-built SDKs, it's important to remember that some analytics data on user behavior is generated automatically as described in the PlayStream Event Model reference.
 To turn off optional events, change the analytics setting in the Settings/Data Collection tab of your game in the PlayFab Game Manager.
 Similarly, while it's a good idea to have the "generate PlayStream event" option turned on for your CloudScript executions during debugging, you should make sure to disable that before going live.
 In the case of PlayStream Action triggered CloudScripts, you can always turn them on later if you need to debug some behavior in the wild.